 Inside: the Oxford motto transplanted.

 Albert Cook, the medical missionary, posed a question that he must have considered rhetorical: "After all, what does the British Government want the African to become?
 A modern pagan with the ideals of business efficiency and money making?" (p.
 391).
 In the decades that followed, the British went away, but the university continued to grow.
 The answer to Cook's question became as clear here as anywhere: you're darn right, though perhaps Christian to boot.

-Still, the main building was soon flanked by two chapels, one Catholic and one Anglican.
-Sunday services are busy.
+The main campus building was soon flanked by two chapels, one Catholic and the other Anglican.
+Both are busy on Sunday.

 The two chapels are evenly matched.

 Meanwhile Mirams anticipated the city's need for better roads.
 Here's his plan for the main road through the city: separated traffic lanes, a planted median, diagonal parking, and wide sidewalks.

 The idea survives to the extent of plantings between the traffic lanes, but parking has shifted from the median to the margins.